 One day, I went to a local powder-coating place with some components from work.
 We'd used them for years but this time the owner was really shirty about 'those bits of crap' so I went elsewhere.
 I got one of the lads to demo the actual process to me, and that led to me mooching round the 'net looking for equipment.
 Professional kit of course costs a fortune, but I came across this system from 'Electrostatic Magic'.
 In essence it's a modified blow-gun fitted with a 'paint' hopper and an electrode system that applies a charge to the plastic powder as it's blown through by compressed air.
 The charge (several kV!) is generated by the power supply unit when a footswitch is pressed.

 Obviously another Chinese product with a manual written in gobbledegook, it retails for about £100 (or it did then, I haven't checked lately!).
-Now I know that would buy quite a lot of time at the powder-coaters, but that bloke pissed me off so I'd rather he doesn't get any more of my, or the company's money (in fact several years later I still haven't been back and still refuse to recommend them to anyone).
+Now I know that would buy quite a lot of time at the powder-coaters, but that bloke pissed me off so I'd rather he doesn't get any more of my, or the company's money (in fact something like 22 years later I still haven't been back and still refuse to recommend them to anyone).
 I'd had the powder-coating system for several months before I finally got round to using it; the results of my first attempt can be seen here!

 I acquired another crane, this time a 2-ton long-reach monster.
 Identical to this one, it's the one I used to lift the Esprit engine in and out; when I returned it to the owner, he said he thought he had no further use for it and I could have it for half what he'd paid only a few months earlier!
 Well, it would have been rude not to, so I did.